updated 11/28/2018 3:11:59 PM

 Note: It does not matter if you enter these times in the Pre-Event or Setup fields as the school uses these fields interchangeably.
 This is the same for the Post-Event and Takedown fields.
 Simply put the time needed in one.

 You can run quite a few different searches to find your space, but we'll assume you know where you want your event to take place for this tutorial.
-You can either search by location name by clicking on the 'Search' field, remembering to only use a few characters to run your search.
+You can search by location name by clicking on the 'Search' field, remembering to only use a few characters to run your search.
 Misspellings, incorrect punctuation etc. could potentially hide spaces from you.

 Upon running your search, you'll notice options returned, assuming your space request is available.
-You have the ability to toggle whether you want to 'Hide Unavailable' using this checkbox.
-At this point, you are getting real-time results based on reservations already in the system.
+You are getting real-time results based on reservations already in the system.
 If your space is not available, you can check for conflicts by hovering over the 'unavailable' icon which will pop out a window which you can then view the actual conflict.

 Assuming your space is available, you can click on it, which will bring it over to the 'Selected Locations' area on the right.
 You can follow the same steps if your event is to be held in multiple locations.

 You are done!
-Once you click on the 'FINISH' button, workflow will be sent to the space owners and resource owners (if applicable) for approval.
+Once you click on the 'SAVE' button, workflow will be sent to the space owners and resource owners (if applicable) for approval.